Jalvz1/Jalvz1/README.md

-# Hello, I'm Javier
+# Hello there,

-I'm a senior Computer Science student at the University of Houston (graduating May 2026) who likes building software that solves real problems.
+I'm a senior Computer Science student at the University of Houston (graduating May 2026) who enjoys building software that solves real problems.

 I am focused on full-stack development and have been exploring machine learning/AI

-## 🏆 Achievements
+## Achievements

 - **3rd Place** – UH Fall 2025 AI and Data Science Showcase (Lung Cancer Detection)

-## 🛠️ Tech Stack
+## Tech Stack

 **What I work with most:**